yaomk/react-lineage-dag/README.en-US.md

     titleRender?: () => void;                         // title render of custom node showActionIcon?: boolean,                        // whether to display the operation icons: zoom in, zoom out, focus
+    enableHoverChain: boolean,                       // whether to enable highlight the chain when hovering
-    enableHoverChain: boolean,                       // whether to enable highlight the chain when hovering minimap?: {                                      // whether to enable thumbnail
+    enableClickChain: boolean,                       // whether to enable highlight the chain when clicking minimap?: {                                      // whether to enable thumbnail
       enable: boolean,
       config: {